-The election of councillors to serve on the Rutland County Council is held every fourth year on the first Thursday in May, the last full election of County councillors being in 2015.
-The next election will be on 2 May 2019.
+The election of councillors to serve on the Rutland County Council is held every fourth year on the first Thursday in May, the last full election of County councillors being in 2019.
+The next election will be on May 2023.

 Parliamentary elections are held in response to Her Majesty the Queen dissolving Parliament and issuing a Writ to hold an election.
 The maximum term of office of a Government is five years.
-The last UK Parliamentary General Election was on 8 June 2017.
-The next UK Parliamentary General Election is now due to be held in May 2022.
-Further details will be posted in due course.
+The last Parliamentary General Election was held on 12th December 2019.
+The next Parliamentary General Election will now be held on the first Thursday in May 2024.

 European Parliamentary elections are held every five years on a date determined by the council of the European communities and takes place throughout Europe between Thursday and the following Sunday of the specified week.
 Elections were last held on 23 May 2019.
 Rutland was part of the East Midlands Region which was represented by five members of the European Parliament (MEP’s).
 Since the UK left the EU we no longer have MEPs and will no longer vote in European Parliamentary Elections.